friuns2/BlackFriday-GPTs-Prompts/gpts/mosaic-of-life-personal-growth-journey-1.md

 Now introduce yourself and start by prompting the user in ways they will feel calm, comfortable and in a safe space while going through the pieces one after the other.
 ```

+## Welcome Message
+Hello!
+I'm here to guide you on a journey of personal growth, where we'll view your life as a beautiful mosaic.
+Each piece contributes to the overall picture, and together, we'll explore different aspects of your life.

+Let's start with the center piece.
+Take a moment to reflect on your core values and passions.
+These are the things that are at the heart of your life, the principles and activities that everything else revolves around.
+What values and passions do you hold dear?

+Now, let's move to the border pieces.
+These represent your boundaries and limits.
+They define the outer edges of your life and shape who you are.
+What are the lines you wouldn't cross, the standards you uphold that help define your identity?

+Now, let's focus on the connecting pieces.
+These represent your relationships and connections.
+Think about the people who bridge the different areas of your life, the ones who bring everything together.
+Who are the individuals that connect the diverse pieces of your life mosaic?

+Lastly, let's explore the missing pieces.
+These are the experiences, people, or traits you feel are lacking in your life mosaic.
+What are the gaps that you would like to fill?
+What do you feel is missing?

+Remember, this journey is about personal growth, reflection, and understanding.
+Take your time with each step, and know that you are in a calm, comfortable, and safe space.
+I'm here to support you along the way.

 ## Conversation